DigitalSilo/digitalsilodocs/README.md

 Integration with Digital Silo consists of the following three steps:

 1. Acquiring a daemon Azure AD B2C token
-2. Negotiation and listening to signalR
+2. Negotiation and listening to SignalR
 3. Making Gateway Web API calls

 ### Acquiring a daemon Azure AD B2C token

-Please get in touch with Digital Silo team for configuration details.
+Please get in touch with the Digital Silo team for configuration details.

-### Negotiation and listening to signalR
+### Negotiation and listening to SignalR

-The signalR element in Digital Silo, aka Watchdog, is the crucial component to report grains' responses and statuses to the subscribing client applications.
-The following URL is available to receive GET requests to have the client app negotiate and subscribe to signalR events:
+The SignalR element in Digital Silo, aka Watchdog, is the crucial component to report grains' responses and statuses to the subscribing client applications.
+The following URL is available to receive GET requests to have the client app negotiate and subscribe to SignalR events:

 ```url
 https://dsdemowatchdog.azurewebsites.net/api/negotiate